 Should Halo 3 Owners Upgrade to Halo 5 or Halo 4?

 Owners still using Halo 3 may find that either newer model feels like a big step forward.
 Halo 3 or Halo 4 owners can sometimes receive a $150–$200 in-app credit toward upgrading to Halo 5.
-This promotion can dramatically narrow the price gap, though availability varies by region and over time

 For people looking for a comparison of Halo with other collars, we have also written a detailed article on Halo vs. Spot On fence.